colrdavidson/subnar/readme.md

 Tool for analysis of Captain Sonar game board state space

-subnar ingests the game map and shorthand for moves from one side, and then spits out every possible location for subs.
+subnar ingests the game map and shorthand for moves from one side, and then spits out every possible start and end location for one team's sub.

 Alpha, Beta, and Zeta maps are included for solution paring.